 - having a supply of soap, clean towels, gloves and hand sanitiser (but don’t stockpile)

-- asking helpers if they have completed the Australian Governments’ COVID-19 free training module.
+- asking supports if they reviewed the Queensland Government information for people with disability, support workers and carers and completed the Australian Governments' COVID-19 free training module.

 Do you regularly use medications, health supplies or consumables ?